pedrocarmona/SublimeRubycritic/README.md

   ```
 1. test in sublime console (View > show console)
   ```
-  gem install rubycritic
   import os
   s.system("rubycritic")
   ```

+1. If is result 0, then there is no need to do the next steps.

-1. should give result 0, if result is 32512, please do these istructions in you command line:
+1. If result is 32512, then sublime cannot find rubycritic.
+Please do these instructions in you command line:
   ```
   which rubycritic
   ```